It’s a war out there!

-The good news is there are people like Peter who rally others to stop the poaching.
+The good news is there are people like Peter who stop rhino poaching.

 Who knows how many more rhino would die each day if it wasn’t for folk like them.